What is the Global Trigger Tool?

 What is automated all-cause harm detection, and how has it moved the field beyond the GTT?

-Automated all-cause harm management built on the foundation of the GTT as an early all-cause harm tool, but delivered a superior approach in terms of methodology and technology to move the patient safety field to value – or what Pascal terms “value-based patient safety.”
-This required more than an automated GTT, because something much more significant was required to support management of harm of over time that is integrated into real-time care delivery.
+Automated all-cause harm management built on the foundation of the automated GTT as an early all-cause harm tool, but delivered a superior approach in terms of methodology and technology to move the patient safety field to value – or what Pascal terms “value-based patient safety.”
+This required more than an automated GTT, or other electronic trigger tools (ETT), because something much more significant was required to support management of harm of over time that is integrated into real-time care delivery.

 Highlights of all-cause harm management, which in an enterprise-grade form Pascal calls real-time patient safety, include:

 - Comprehensive.
 Real-time patient safety ingresses data from the EHR and other health IT on all patients receiving care, not just a narrow sampling.

 - Systematic.
 Moving from a narrow sampling of patient charts and having the data on all patients in real- or near real-time enables clinical reviewers, analysts, and caregivers to be systematic in their understanding not only of